 Drug (Brand / Generic)

-Repatha (evolocumab) is a new cholesterol lowering injection developed by Amgen that was approved by US Food and Drug Administration (FDA) as an adjunctive treatment for adults with heterozygous familial and homozygous familial hypercholesterolemia (HoFH) in August 2015.
-It is the second PCSK9 inhibitor approved by the FDA.
+Repatha (evolocumab) is a cholesterol-lowering injection developed by Amgen that was approved by US Food and Drug Administration (FDA) as an adjunctive treatment for adults with heterozygous familial and homozygous familial hypercholesterolaemia (HoFH) in August 2015.
+It is the second PCSK9 inhibitor to be approved by the FDA.

-Repatha is used as an adjunctive therapy to diet and maximally tolerated statin therapy for adults with heterozygous familial hypercholesterolemia (HeFH), HoFH or clinical atherosclerotic cardiovascular diseases.
+Repatha is used as an adjunctive therapy to diet and maximally tolerated statin therapy for adults with heterozygous familial hypercholesterolaemia (HeFH), HoFH or clinical atherosclerotic cardiovascular diseases.

-These include strokes and heart attacks that have uncontrolled cholesterol levels despite treatment with statins or other cholesterolcontrolling medicines and need an additional intensive cholesterol reducing treatment.
+These include strokes and heart attacks that have uncontrolled cholesterol levels despite treatment with statins or other cholesterol-controlling medicines and need additional intensive cholesterol-reducing treatment.

-Repatha was the first PCSK9 inhibitor to be approved in Europe for the treatment of adults with primary hypercholesterolemia (heterozygous familial and non-familial) or mixed dyslipidemia and HoFH.
+Repatha was the first PCSK9 inhibitor to be approved in Europe for the treatment of adults with primary hypercholesterolaemia (heterozygous familial and non-familial) or mixed dyslipidaemia and HoFH.
 The European Commission (EC) granted marketing authorisation for the drug in July 2015.

-Familial hypercholesterolemia is a genetic disorder that causes high levels of LDL cholesterol in the blood.
+Familial hypercholesterolaemia is a genetic disorder that causes high levels of LDL-C in the blood.
 It begins at an early stage and leads to cardiovascular diseases such as heart attacks and strokes.
-According to the Centers for Disease Control and Prevention, heart diseases are one of the leading causes of death in the US, causing 610,000 deaths a year.
+According to the US Centres for Disease Control and Prevention (CDC), heart diseases are one of the leading causes of death in the US, causing 610,000 deaths a year.

-An estimated 11 million people in the US suffer from familial hypercholesterolemia (FH) having uncontrolled levels of LDL despite treatment with statins or other cholesterol reducing medicines.
+An estimated 11 million people in the US suffer from familial hypercholesterolaemia (FH), having uncontrolled levels of LDL despite treatment with statins or other cholesterol reducing medicines.

 Repatha contains an active ingredient called evolocumab, a human monoclonal antibody that inhibits the PCSK9 (proprotein convertase subtilisin/kexin type) protein, which reduces the liver’s ability to remove LDL from the blood.

-The safety and efficacy of Repatha was evaluated in a 52-week, placebo controlled clinical study and eight 12-week, placebocontrolled clinical trials conducted on subjects with primary hyperlipidemia, including HeFH and HoFH.
+Repatha’s safety and efficacy were evaluated in a 52-week, placebo-controlled clinical study and eight 12-week, placebo-controlled clinical trials conducted on subjects with primary hyperlipidaemia, including HeFH and HoFH.

-Study 1, a multi-centre, double-blind, randomised, controlled study, was conducted on 296 patients with primary hyperlipidemia with clinical atherosclerotic cardiovascular disease (CVD).
+Study One, a multi-centre, double-blind, randomised, controlled study, was conducted on 296 patients with primary hyperlipidaemia with clinical atherosclerotic cardiovascular disease (CVD).

 For the initial four-week period, subjects were randomised to a statin regimen followed by random treatment with Repatha 140mg every two weeks or 420mg once a month or a placebo for 12 weeks.
 Subjects were treated with Repatha in addition to their regular doses of atorvastatin 80mg, rosuvastatin 40mg or simvastatin 40mg.

-Study 2, conducted for 52 weeks, also a multi-centre, double-blind, randomised, placebo-controlled study, enrolled 139 patients with atherosclerotic CVD, who regularly take atorvastatin 80mg.
-After stabilisation, subjects were randomised to Repatha 420mg or aplacebo.
+Study Two, conducted for 52 weeks, was also a multi-centre, double-blind, randomised, placebo-controlled study.
+The trial enrolled 139 patients with atherosclerotic CVD, who regularly take atorvastatin 80mg.
+After stabilisation, subjects were randomised to Repatha 420mg or placebo.
 The results demonstrated that the percentage change in the LDL from baseline between the two treatment arms was -54%.

-Most common adverse reactions observed were injection site reactions, nasopharyngitis, upper respiratory tract infection, back pain and flu.
+Common adverse reactions observed in patients in the trial included injection site reactions, nasopharyngitis, upper respiratory tract infection, back pain, and flu.